CyberSyntax/org-queue/README.md

      **Note**: Ensure that Anki is installed and properly configured to be launched from Emacs.
 The function `my-launch-anki` should correctly point to the Anki executable on your system.

      **Tip**: If you find yourself adjusting the Anki launch frequency often, consider creating a custom keybinding for `my-set-anki-task-ratio` in your Emacs configuration for quicker access.

 ---

+#### 5. **Automatic Postponement of Overdue Tasks**
+   - **Activation**: Automatically runs at Emacs startup
+   - **Manual Override**: `M-x my-auto-postpone-overdue-tasks` (rarely needed)
+   - **Description**: Automatically manages overdue tasks using priority-based scheduling on Emacs startup.

+     This feature operates automatically when Emacs starts:

+     - **Background Processing**: Silently processes all overdue tasks in your agenda files during Emacs initialization.
+     - **Priority-Based Rescheduling**: Uses each task's priority to determine appropriate future dates.
+     - **Auto-Saving**: Handles file saving automatically before and after processing.

+     #### When to Use Manual Override:
+     - For users who keep Emacs running for extended periods
+     - When you want to force a complete task review outside the normal startup cycle
+     - If you need to resynchronize task schedules mid-session

+     The mathematical model and functionality remain the same as described earlier, but the key distinction is that this feature is primarily designed as an automatic startup process rather than a regularly used command.

+     #### Mathematical Model:

+     The postponement mechanism uses **linear interpolation** to calculate scheduling months based on priority values.

+     **1. Priority Range Mapping:**

+     The function maps priorities to months using linear interpolation:

+     ```
+     months = max_months * (priority - highest_priority) / (lowest_priority - highest_priority)
+     ```

+     **2. Linear Interpolation Formula:**

+     For a priority p in the range [highest_priority, lowest_priority]:

+     ```
+     interpolation_factor = (p - highest_priority) / (lowest_priority - highest_priority)
+     months = max_months * interpolation_factor
+     ```

+     - **Priority Handling:**
+       - Highest Priority (e.g., 1): Results in minimal postponement
+       - Default Priority (e.g., 32): Results in medium postponement
+       - Lowest Priority (e.g., 64): Results in maximum postponement
+       - Missing Priority: Automatically assigned within default-to-lowest range

+     The calculated months value is then passed to `my-random-schedule` for final scheduling with added randomness to prevent task clustering.

+---